Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Framework and Setup

-If the projection family includes scalar multiplication by $\pm 1$, then locally there is a perfect map on each cluster.
-But any globally constant map must incur error on one cluster.
-A locally varying parameter field can fit with near-zero local error by setting $w_v=+1$ on $V_+$ and $w_v=-1$ on $V_-$.
+If the projection family includes scalar multiplication by $\pm 1$, each cluster admits a perfect local map.
+Every globally constant map incurs error on one cluster.
+A locally varying parameter field attains near-zero local error by setting $w_v=+1$ on $V_+$ and $w_v=-1$ on $V_-$.
 The obstruction energy then concentrates on edges crossing the cut.

 \begin{proposition}[Cut-induced obstruction] In the sign-flip model with scalar parameters $w_v\in\mathbb{R}$, the minimum variation energy among perfect-fitting fields satisfies